-- Shoose Format tab then click Align button and use the alignment tools to make sure everything is nicely distributed and all lined up.
+- Choose the Format tab, click the Align button, and use the alignment tools to ensure everything is nicely distributed and lined up.

-- Now, use rectangular shape to draw a mask underneath your graph…
+- Now, use a rectangular shape to draw a mask underneath your graph…

-- …color it the same as your slide background so that it’s invisible…
+- …color it the same as your slide background so it’s invisible…